 - October 17, 2017 City Council Meeting to consider Architectural consulting services to assist in public outreach and provide preliminary design and cost estimates.

-- Winer 2017-2018: Public Meeting #2 & #3 – Conduct community open houses to review and comment on building concept development.
+- January 11, 2018: Public Meeting #2 – Conduct community open house to review and comment on building concept development.

 - Spring 2018 Preferred concept plan presentation to City Council and, if approved, Consultant completes preliminary construction drawings and cost estimates.